Astrophysicist David Dearborn notes, "In many

-…a recurring and pervasive embodiment of the eclipse was a dragon,
+…a recurring and pervasive embodiment of the eclipse

 or a demon, who devours the sun.